Case Study: How an Interim Can Add Value to Your Organisation

-Written by Matt Gibbs, Senior Consultant - Interim Internal and Change Communications.
+Written by Matt Gibbs, Managing Consultant - Interim Internal, Change and External Communications.

 Chris Mostyn, Director of Communications at J Murphy & Sons, offers a useful insight into how interim professionals can add value to an organisation.

 If you are considering hiring an interim – whether it’s for a specific business-related project, to cover a period of absence, or to maintain business as usual activity while you undertake an in-depth permanent search – we hope you find Chris’ insight encouraging.
 For Chris and the team at Murphy, the motivating factor in hiring an interim was the delivery of a specific project.